johnbe4/getSeoSitemap/README.md

     When you know how long it takes to execute all the script, you could add a cronotab timeout.

 **Warning<br>**
-From release v3.9.4, execution time of the script has increased a lot to run all new functions.<br>
-To run getSeoSitemap faster, using a script like Geoplugin you should exclude geoSeoSitemap user-agent from that.<br>
-**Before moving from releases lower than 3.0 to 3.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.<br>
+**Before moving from releases lower than 4.0.0 to 4.0.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.**
-Do not save any file with name that starts with sitemap in the main directory, otherwise getSeoSitemap script could cancel it.<br>**
+**Do not save any file with name that starts with sitemap in the main directory, otherwise getSeoSitemap script could cancel it.**
 **The robots.txt file must be present into the main directory of the site otherwise getSeoSitemap will fail.**
+To run getSeoSitemap faster, using a script like Geoplugin you should exclude geoSeoSitemap user-agent from that.